 While this year’s Super Bowl excitement was, as usual, greatly hyped before the kickoff, the actual game lacked let’s just say… good football.
 This gave plenty of focus to a second tradition that is equally expected on Super Bowl Sunday: the commercials.
 This year’s commercials were just as humorous, moving, and exciting as always, but it was obvious that brands were trying to tap into a third element of television and football.

 Social media was a buzz as the Broncos struggled in the 1st, 2nd, 3rd, and 4th quarters, but also in between downs and time outs as nearly every single brand’s commercials highlighted a distinguishing hashtag at the end of their commercials.
-MarketingLand.com quickly produced an in depth report on the topic.
+MarketingLand.com quickly produced an in-depth report on the topic.
 They reported a hashtag was present in 57% of national commercials while typical symbols for Facebook and Twitter were present in 9% and 7% of ads, respectively.

 URLs of the brand’s website were also present in 41% of commercials.
 While this influx of hashtag and social media usage was expected, this brand encouragement to engage with their commercials and campaigns is something every internet marketer wants to see.
 However, the question is, does it help?

 Their campaign was focused on the “Nice” car idea, but I can’t help but think that they might just be poking some fun at every single commercial out there.
 This is where I began to wonder if these hashtag campaigns actually do anything.
 There were several car manufacturers that featured a particular model in their commercials.